garrandall/popular-music-data/tracks/needed-me-rihanna.md

 You needed me
-Ooh, you needed me
+Oh, you needed me
 To feel a little more, and give a little less
 Know you hate to confess
-But baby ooh, you needed me
+But baby oh you needed me

 You been rollin' around, shit I'm rollin' up